-If you Find a bat in the house, you are definitely filled with questions.
+If you find a bat in the house, you are definitely filled with questions.
 You’re likely also feeling some anxiety and perhaps a little bit of fear.
 All of these are normal reactions to discovering a crazy bat in your house, particularly because of all of the misconceptions about the dangers of bats.
 To help you through this stressful situation, continue reading to examine some common questions people ask when they find a bat in their dwelling.
 This will provide you with a bit of light on which steps you want to take next.
 The most important part of handling a bat in the home is remaining calm.
 You’ll learn why soon enough.

 Should I Trap the Bat?

 No!
-The greatest mistake you can make is assuming you can capture and snare a bat, and them out outside yourself.
+The greatest mistake you can make is assuming you can capture and trap a bat, and take them outside yourself.
 Even though they are not likely to strike, if they are scared, any sort of provocation can lead them to react adversely.
 Furthermore, trying to catch a bat puts the bat’s safety at risk.
 Bats are not pest even though they may be quite the nuisance.
 They are actually very important sections of the encompassing eco-system, which explains the reason why they’re protected by legislation in most states.
 You should not attempt to trap, harm, or kill a bat under any circumstances.

 What Can I Do If I Find a Bat in the House?